jambuur/APEDSK99/README.md

 A status LED indicates APEDSK99 access as well as showing possible error codes.

-The DSR is very much the original TI Disk Controller ROM, but adapted to interface with a reliable SD card instead of wonky floppies.
+The DSR is still very much the original TI Disk Controller ROM, but adapted to interface with a reliable SD card instead of wonky floppies.
-DSR code optimisation has made enough RAM available for handy _TI BASIC_ support and some future enhancements.
+DSR code optimisation has made enough RAM available for handy _TI BASIC_ support and possible future enhancements.

 I have left the orginal program code in the DSR source and commented the changes I have made to make it work with SD cards.
 I think it's rather nice that most of the orginal programmers' cleverness lives on.